Japan during World War II

 Japan participated in World War II from 1939 to 1945 as a member of the Axis.
 World War II and the Second Sino-Japanese War encapsulated a significant period in the history of the Empire of Japan, marked by significant military campaigns and geopolitical maneuvers across the Asia-Pacific region.
 Spanning from the early 1930s to 1945, Japan employed imperialist policies and aggressive military actions, including the invasion of the Republic of China, and the Military Occupation of French Indochina.

 In 1941, Japan attempted to improve relations with the United States in order to reopen trade, especially for oil, but was rebuffed.
-On 7 December, 1941, Japan attacked multiple American and British positions in the Pacific.
+On 7 December 1941, Japan attacked multiple American and British positions in the Pacific.
 The Pacific War, a major theater of World War II, further intensified Japan's engagements, leading to significant confrontations with Allied forces in the Pacific Ocean and Southeast Asia.
 Although initially successful, Japan took significant losses at the Battle of Midway.
 In addition, Japan met significant setbacks in China.
-On 6 and 9 August, 1945, Japan was hit by two atomic bombs, while the Soviet Union declared war and invaded Manchuria on 8 August.
+On 6 and 9 August 1945, Japan was hit by two atomic bombs, while the Soviet Union declared war and invaded Manchuria on 8 August.
 These events led to the surrender of Japan on 15 August.

 During the war, the Japanese committed war crimes, including attacking neutral countries without a prior declaration of war, massacres and rapes of civilians, especially in the Rape of Nanking, the use of comfort women, and biological and chemical warfare and experimentation.
 In addition, prisoners of war were mistreated, executed, and experimented on.
 Modern day Japan continues to deny these atrocities.

 Prelude

-The Empire of Japan had been expanding its territory since the First Sino-Japanese and the Russo-Japanese War, before World War I through the colonisation of Taiwan and Korea.
+The Empire of Japan had been expanding its territory since the First Sino-Japanese and Russo-Japanese Wars, before World War I through the colonisation of Taiwan and Korea.
 In 1931, Japan invaded and conquered Manchuria in northeast China.
 The bordering Chinese territory of Jehol was also taken in 1933, and in 1936, Japan created a similar puppet state in Inner Mongolia.